click here to purchase

 > IS0 55002 provides guidance for the implementation of such a system.

-The development of these standards is ongoing, through ISO Committee PC251, with 31 countries participating.
-The standards are now in Final Draft stage and have an expected publication date of February 2014.
+The development of these standards was achieved by ISO Committee PC251, with 31 countries participating.
+The standards are now approved and available from national standards bodies such as BSI.

-Click here for more information on the three standards and the progress of the development project.
+Click here for more information on the three standards and their development.

 What is Asset Management?